meghamanojkvm/tribal-tunes/README.md

-# Tribal Tunes
+# Tribal Tunes🎶🎵🎼

 ## Website Link
 [https://tribal-tunes.vercel.app/](https://tribal-tunes.vercel.app/)

 ## Introduction
-Welcome to Tribal Tunes!
-This project is designed to enrich the visitor experience at the Indira Gandhi Rashtriya Manav Sangrahalaya in Bhopal, Madhya Pradesh.
-By integrating the unique sounds of traditional tribal musical instruments into the exhibits, we aim to create a more immersive and engaging experience for all visitors, with a special focus on accessibility for visually challenged individuals.
+Welcome to Tribal Tunes!🎹🎺🎼 This project is designed to enrich the visitor experience at the Indira Gandhi Rashtriya Manav Sangrahalaya in Bhopal, Madhya Pradesh.
+By integrating the unique sounds of traditional tribal musical instruments🪗🎷 into the exhibits, we aim to create a more immersive and engaging experience for all visitors, with a special focus on accessibility for visually challenged individuals.

 ## How to Use
 1. **Visit the Museum:** Head to the tribal musical instrument exhibits at the museum.
-2. **Scan QR Codes:** Find QR codes next to each instrument and scan them with your smartphone.
+2. **Scan QR Codes:** Find QR codes next to each instrument🎻🪕 and scan them with your smartphone.
-3. **Explore:** Listen to the recorded sounds and learn about the cultural significance of each instrument through the dedicated web pages.
+3. **Explore:** Listen👂🏻. to the recorded sounds🪈🎶 and learn about the cultural significance of each instrument🪗🎷 through the dedicated web pages.

 ## Features
 - **QR Code Integration:** Convenient access to instrument details and audio through QR codes.
-- **Informative Web Pages:** Each instrument has a page with descriptions, cultural backgrounds, and audio players.
+- **Informative Web Pages:** Each instrument🥁🪘 has a page with descriptions, cultural backgrounds, and audio players.
 - **Enhanced Experience:** A multi-sensory approach that enriches both visual and auditory engagement.

 ## Setup and Installation